dimagi/commcare-hq/DEV_SETUP.md

 - PostgreSQL

-  Installing the `psycopg2` package on macOS requires postgres binaries.
+  Installing the `psycopg2` package on macOS (might, see `LDFLAGS` possible alternative below) require postgres binaries.

   Executing postgres commands (e.g. `psql`, `createdb`, `pg_dump`, etc) requires installing postgres.
-These commands are explicitly necessary, but having the ability to run them may be useful.
+These commands are not explicitly necessary, but having the ability to run them may be useful.

   - **Linux** (optional) install the `postgresql-client` package: